-S&M expenses in 2022 were \$1,507 (2.9% of sales) compared to \$1,414 (2.9% of sales) in 2021.
-The higher expenses were due to higher U.S. distribution costs including fees paid to Med/Surg distributors.
-OUS S&M expenses in 2022 compared to 2021 were diminished by a stronger USD, i.e. constant currency 2022 S&M expenses would be \$34 higher.
+S&M expenses in 2023 were \$1,685 (3.4% of sales) compared to \$1,507 (2.9% of sales) in 2022.
+The higher expenses were primarily due to higher salaries from cost-of-living adjustments.
+Consolidated OUS S&M expenses in 2023 compared to 2022 were not affected by FX rate changes as stronger EUR and GBP currency expenses were offset by weaker CAD and AUD expenses.

 S&M expenses are the costs of communicating UTMD's differences and product advantages, providing training and other customer service in support of the use of UTMD's solutions, attending clinical meetings and medical trade shows, administering customer agreements, advertising, processing orders, shipping, and paying commissions to outside independent representatives.
-In markets where UTMD sells directly to end-users, which in 2021-2022 included the U.S., Ireland, UK, Australia, New Zealand, France and Canada, the largest components of S&M expenses were the cost of customer service required to timely process orders and the distribution costs associated with shipping products.
+In markets where UTMD sells directly to end-users, which in 2022-2023 included the U.S., Ireland, UK, Australia, New Zealand, France and Canada, the largest components of S&M expenses were the cost of customer service required to timely process orders and the distribution costs associated with shipping products.